OsKaR31415/cours/upterm.md

 When starting the host (with `upterm host`) you get the url for web connexion, and the command for ssh connexion.

+# Connecting to a session
+ssh does not support rsa by default now

 # Advanced Usage

 ## command at startup